-There are dozens of varieties of Arabica coffee, but the most common are Bourbon, Caturra, and Typica.
+There are dozens of varieties of Arabica coffee, including Bourbon, Caturra, Pacamara, and Typica.
 The extract taste of each Arabica coffee will depend on the variety, but it is generally sweeter and more complex than Robusta coffee.
 Good quality Arabica coffee has a medium body, bright acidity, and multiple layers of flavour and aroma.
-Most specialty coffees will be of the Arabica type.
+Most speciality coffees will be of the Arabica type.

 Robusta coffee is the second most common type of coffee, accounting for around 40% of coffee production.
 Robusta plants get their name because they are hardier than Arabica plants, and they are less prone to disease and grow well in wider environments, including low altitudes.
 Robusta beans are smaller, and rounder and have a higher concentration of caffeine than Arabica beans.